-Liquidity in funds is independently assessed and challenged through the internal governance process for the Fund Manager.
+Liquidity of the Fund is independently assessed and challenged through the internal governance process for the Fund Manager.
 Liquidity is modelled and compared against potential liability scenarios such as severe repurchases of units.
-However, for Wekeza Fund partial repurchase is allowed after a lock-in period of 5 years (from the date of joining the plan), subject to a member maintaining a minimum balance which is equal to 25% of the chosen Contribution amount.
+For Wekeza Fund, partial repurchase is allowed after a lock-in period of 5 years (from the date of joining the plan), subject to a member maintaining a minimum balance which is equal to 25% of the chosen Contribution amount.